 Many homes come equipped with a study or spare room.
 Turn the space into an office and start working from home.
 Find a desk and nice chair that will be comfortable for long periods and get to work.

-Of course, if your business requires that you meet with customer, this may not be a perfect solution.
+Of course, if your business requires that you meet with customers, this may not be a perfect solution.
 Our home has a loft area I have used as a home office.
-But our house is increasingly become less work friendly with the two little ones taking over.
+But our house has become less work friendly with the two little ones taking over.

 When we purchased our second home, we included a place with an office space that I could close off from the rest of the house.
 I’ve now made it my own, and I love it.

 2. Free Hotspot Office Space

 Search for “free wifi, your city,” and you’ll be given many options to camp out for a few hours a day to get some work done.
 My local library is my best option in this category (I’m actually writing this post from the library).

 Nice, quiet environment and no pressure to buy a coffee.
 The only downside to this place is that I can’t take phone calls or set up my big monitor (which makes me twice as productive).

 3. Virtual Office Space

 If you have a home office, but you need a place to make you look “official,” then consider a virtual office.
 For as little as $25 a month, you are given a physical address, fax number (does anyone still need that?), answering service, and rights to rent a conference/office space for a daily rate.